“Isn’t Russia just like Canada, but with meaner people?”

 The features I noticed were: ‘heart shaped’ faces; fine blond hair, severe noses – some even hooked.
 Many men have shaved heads, often leaving short bangs cut harshly straight across.
 Men there also love to wear either camouflage, capri pants, or striped track suits.
 And a surprising number of them wear Korean sandals (ie one big, chunky strap), often with white socks.
 Men also love to carry man-bags (aka man-purse, aka ‘murse’).
 I really scratched my head over the coexistence of man-purses and capri pants with homophobic macho culture.

-Women’s fashion seems to vary more than men’s, but one thing I couldn’t miss was the number of impressive 1980s perms – often with borderline mullets.
+Women’s fashion seems to vary more than men’s, but one thing I couldn’t miss was the number of impressive 1980s perms – often in combination with mild mullets.

 These observations are all obviously biased to what I saw where we went, especially at the start – that is, mostly Siberian towns and Ural cities.
 Moscow was far more international, and Saint Petersburg too full of tourists, to make generalisations.